place Map Find a toilet

 It may sound a little over the top, but this facility means a great deal to my family and I want others to know about it.

-We holiday in Carrick every year and part of the reason we love the area is simply because we know there is a changing places toilet nearby.
+We holiday in the area every year and part of the reason we love the area is simply because we know there is a changing places toilet nearby.
 It means that much.

 It means we feel included when we visit the centre.